nicoaira/GINFINITY/predict_embedding_README.md

 1. **Load Model**:
    - Loads the pre-trained model from `--model_path`.
-   - If missing, attempts to download the default model.
+   - The model metadata is automatically loaded from the checkpoint.

 2. **Input Validation**:
    - Ensures valid RNA structures using dot-bracket notation.